 - Phone-In Detective: Dupin solves the mystery of Marie Rogêt by reading the newspaper accounts.

-- Profiling: How Dupin figures out where the thief of "The Purloined Letter" hid the letter, and how he figures out that the nature of the killer in "The Murders in the Rue-Morgue".
+- Profiling: How Dupin figures out where the thief of "The Purloined Letter" hid the letter, and how he figures out the nature of the killer in "The Murders in the Rue Morgue".